disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05B-HOL-Dataverse-for-Teams.md

 - Exercise 3 - Review tenant audit logs
 - Exercise 4 - Application Compliance Process

+**Note:** All these exercises depend on the successful setup of the Inventory component of the CoE Starter Kit, which you completed in a previous exercise.
+Once the setup is complete, it may take approximately 3–4 hours for the data to be fully reflected in both the Power Platform and Power BI.

+You may proceed with the exercises if the data has loaded successfully.
+If not, you'll need to wait until the data becomes available.
+In the meantime, you can review the exercises to familiarize yourself with the lab content.

 ## Exercise 1: Explore the CoE Starter Kit